jrpool/calculator/README3.md

 - Making rounding less confusing by changing the stage-2 rounding **operator** to a rounding **mode switch** in stage 3.
 The operator either calculated or truncated, and in some states it could have done either but did only one.
 As a mode switch it lets the user turn rounding on or off for both calculations and truncations.
 (3.2)
 - Making calculation’s and truncation’s titles vary, depending on whether rounding is on and off, to clarify what each operation will do.
 (3.2)
 - Displaying the entire state, so user does not need to remember prior inputs that will determine future behavior.

+Arguably, accessibility is impaired if the application is not accessible via all existing browsers, including browsers not executing JavaScript.
+No attempt has been made to achieve that kind of accessibility.

+However, compatibility with the current version of Internet Explorer has been attempted, and as of now is incomplete.
+IE 11 mislocates the calculator within the window.
+This defect has not yet been diagnosed.

 ### Implementation logic